F*ck Mordheim: City of the Damned

 Allow me to spin you the tale.

 It's the first story mission of the game.
 I had never played a story mission before, so a tutorial appeared at the beginning informing me of how the mechanics are different for this one, and how they're not in my favor.
 For every other mission up to this point, victory was achieved by eliminating enough of the other team to drive down their morale enough to force them to route from the battle.
 The same, of course, applies to the player when it comes to failure.
-When morale reaches a low enough level, a morale check is made with an invisible dice-roll.
+When morale reaches a low enough level, a morale check is made with an invisible dice roll.
 If it fails, the team routes.
 In the rare instances when it succeeds, the team stays on the battlefield.
-I thought that a morale check was made for every round, but the Skaven proved that wasn't the case when they, of course, beat the dice-roll and stayed long enough to whoop my ass in a previous battle.
+I thought that a morale check was made for every round, but the Skaven proved that wasn't the case when they, of course, beat the dice roll and stayed long enough to whoop my ass in a previous battle.

 The only thing that improved my odds in this battle was an extra character they gave me who had boosted stats and abilities.
 However, he was also a liability because he could not be allowed to fall in battle, or the mission would fail.
-I already didn't like the odds, and figured that this guy would either make or break the match.
+I already didn't like the odds and figured that this guy would either make or break the match.
 The only thing I had left to learn was who I would be facing.

 Immediately within the first round of the battle, the Skaven rushed in and got a bunch of quick hits on one of my guys, driving his health down to a single point.
 This meant that if he so much as tripped trying to climb a wall, he would die.
 Fortunately for me, he was a ranged character, so he could survive and still be useful in a fight by staying back.
 I eliminated the immediate threat and collected the explosives with my toughest guys to make sure I could rely on them lasting long enough to deliver the goods.

 I made it to the drop points, through the sewers, and through forces of Skaven that managed to shave off the health of my men.
-Reinforcements had slowly been spawning above us in the streets, but I had managed to avoid any more than what were in the sewers once we made our way inside.
-Finally, I saw the last spot I needed to place the explosive.
-I cautiously marched my soldier it down to the end, looked around the corner, and saw their horrible rat-beast tank thing.
+Reinforcements had slowly been spawning above us in the streets, but I had managed to avoid any more than what was in the sewers once we made our way inside.
+Finally, I saw the last spot where I needed to place the explosive.
+I cautiously marched my soldier down to the end, looked around the corner, and saw their horrible rat-beast tank thing.
 Suddenly a new objective appeared, demanding I kill this thing now too.
 Nice.

 I had spent about 30 minutes getting to this point, trying to find the path it wanted me to take and trying to survive against the Skaven warriors.
-All of my guys were beat up rather badly, and now I had to face off against the strongest type of enemy the Skaven had.
+All of my guys were beaten up rather badly, and now I had to face off against the strongest type of enemy the Skaven had.
 My only advantage was that there were 6 of us and 1 of him.
 But with each high-ranking guy having less health and a high chance of dropping dead, the morale would be teetering on the brink before long.

 I surrounded the beast, positioned the last explosive, and made all my guys attack at once.
 In two rounds, we managed to pick away at his health and he had less than a third left.
-He had managed to knock out two of my high-ranking guys though.
+He had managed to knock out two of my high-ranking guys, though.
 I could not lose one more person, regardless of their rank.
 It was now or never.
-I got all my guys lined up, opened fire.
-His health down enough to be taken out by my commander once it got to his turn.
+I got all my guys lined up and opened fire.
+His health was down enough to be taken out by my commander once it got to his turn.
 I just needed the rat beast to not kill any of my guys.
 A stupidity check for the beast is rolled.
 It fails.
 The thing doesn't move.

 Fortune favors the bold!
 The creature cannot do a damn thing for another round and I can tear into him with my remaining guys.
 I start wailing on him.
-Only one more round needed and victory would be mine.
+Only one more round was needed and victory would be mine.
 Suddenly, a Skaven drops down from the streets above at the far end of the sewers.
 In one turn, he moves alllllllllll the way up and hits my archer who had been limping with 1 point of health the whole time.
 A morale check is forced.
 I lose.

 More to Come?